ml4ai/tomcat/src/cpp/pro_gen/installation.md

 Decide on your algorithm/file name and then add a line to `CmakeLists.txt` after `Gridworld.cpp` as `<your file name>.cpp`.
 Add it before the closing parenthesis.
 Also remember to add a program option for your new algorithm in `generator.cpp`.

-When you're ready to see the JSON output, navigate intot he `build` directory again, and run `cmake .. && make -j`.
+When you're ready to see the JSON output, navigate into the `build` directory again, and run `cmake .. && make -j`.
 The `generator` execuatble should be created again which you can now use with your new program option.